This article has links to products and services we love, which we may make commission from.

 Harajuku Kitchen (10 Gillespie Place) is an award-winning Edinburgh Japanese restaurant in Bruntsfield close to Lothian Road and the Meadows.

-Its second venue is an attractive container outside of St James Quarter in the City Centre selling burritos, yakisoba noodles and large chicken.
+Its second venue is an attractive container outside St James Quarter in the City Centre, where it sells burritos, yakisoba noodles, and large chicken.

 Harajuku Kitchen’s menu features dishes passed down for three generations and uses produce bought locally.